GHArchitecht/FirstNetApp/README.md

 # FirstNetApp
-A simple Hello World .Net app
+A simple .Net Console app that prints out Hello World and the Current date and time to the console.